gabrielebarola/telegram-upy/README.md

 # telegram-upy
-Telegram API wrapper for micropython
+Telegram API wrapper for micropython, built for the ESP32 board